How to Choose the Best Yoga Teacher Training For You

 Many yoga schools and teachers are teaching with the aim of learning a livelihood to support themselves and their families going what they love – yoga.
 While this is totally reasonable sometimes in order to fill their courses there is a lack of discernment as to who is really ready to become a yoga teacher.
 Many yoga schools have zero pre-requisites and will accept anyone, no matter what age, how much background or experience they may have.
 Many unqualified yoga teachers graduate from yoga teacher courses each year, only because they paid their tuition; thus, diluting the noble tradition of yoga.
 Though these students benefit deeply from their training they may not be really qualified to teach based on their own experience of yoga.
-If a school screens their students you can presume that they are not in it for financial reasons & are wanting to attract the highest quality students.
+If a school screens their students you can presume that they are not in it for financial reasons and are wanting to attract the highest quality students.
 As such you will likely be in a training course with many other mature and competent fellow students.

-Q: What are the Blooming lotus Yoga School pre-requisites?
+Q: What are the Blooming Lotus Yoga School pre-requisites?

-A: We require at least 2 years of dedicated yoga practice, with a preference given to students with some meditation experience.
+A: We require at least two years of dedicated yoga practice, with a preference given to students with some meditation experience.
 We prefer student 24 years or older but exceptions can be made when young students demonstrates a high level of awareness when filling out their application forms.
 All students also need to be fluent in the English language.

 7 – Practice Teaching